About Ginette Petitpas Taylor

 Ginette Petitpas Taylor is Member of Parliament for Moncton Riverview Dieppe.

-Today, after representing her home of Moncton-Riverview-Dieppe for over four years, Ginette is hardly new to being an MP.
+Today, after representing her home of Moncton-Riverview-Dieppe for eight years, Ginette is hardly new to being an MP.
 She has emphasized infrastructure development in the riding, advocated tirelessly for seniors’ services, and worked with all levels of government to make sure local priorities are met.

 Every step of the way, Ginette has been defined by her willingness to help those in need.
 This is a quality that has served her well in all capacities, but none more important than representing her constituents in Moncton-Riverview-Dieppe.